-- Linguistics
+- o Literacy

 - Mathematics

-- Scientific
+- o Scientific

 - Technological

-- Human & Social
+- o Human & Social

-- Physical
+- o Physical

-- Aesthetic & Creative
+- o Aesthetic & Creative

 Within the curriculum subjects, students are able to access a wide range of activities that are designed to meet their individual needs and support the achievement of their long-term goals.
 The above curriculum areas will be supplemented by giving students access to enrichment and entitlement activities that incorporate Personal, Social, Health, Citizenship activities that focus on the Spiritual, Moral, Social and Cultural development of students.
 This will also include the statutory element of Sex and Relationships Education.